kashishkumarvaya/FastAPI-Demo-Blog/README.md

+# Blog App

-# A demonstration for a blog web app that allows users to signup, login, create a blog and update it.
+A demonstration for a blog web app that allows users to signup, login, create a blog and update it.